isfit/blog/_posts/2013-02-14-whats-the-price-kidney.md

 In recent years, a rise in diabetes and other diseases has been [increasing the demand](http://www.telegraph.co.uk/health/healthnews/9294082/Illegal-organ-trade-on-the-rise-say-world-health-experts.html) for organ transplants.
 However, the organs that are officially available represent only a small fraction of the actual need.
 This global shortage of transplants makes organ trafficking a very lucrative business, which is illegal almost everywhere in the world.
 The only exception to this rule is [Iran](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC1819484/), where these kinds of sales are legal and regulated.
-Kidneys are one of the most wanted organs today, making up about [two thirds](http://www.wsws.org/en/articles/2012/07/orga-j14.html) of all transplants .
+Kidneys are one of the most wanted organs today, making up about [two thirds](http://www.wsws.org/en/articles/2012/07/orga-j14.html) of all transplants.
 According to the United Nations, around 10,000 kidneys are illegally transplanted every year, although some experts believe the number could be [twice as high](http://www.spiegel.de/international/world/the-illegal-trade-in-organ-is-fueled-by-desperation-and-growing-a-847473.html).

 ###A very lucrative market